 To sum up, the parties in the original position are formally rational in that they are assumed to have and to effectively pursue a rational plan of life with a schedule of coherent purposes and commitments that give their life meaning.
 As part of their rational plans, they have a substantive interest in the development and exercise of their capacities to be rational and to be reasonable.
 These “higher-order interests” provide them with reason to procure for themselves in their choice of principles of justice an adequate share of the primary social goods that enable them to achieve these higher-order ends and effectively pursue their life plans.

 The veil of ignorance is the primary condition that constrains the rational choice of the parties in the original position.
-There are several other conditions that are also important.
+There are several other conditions imposed on their agreement

-There are five “formal constraints” required by the concept of right, Rawls says, and the parties must take them into account in making their decision.
+There are five “formal constraints” associated with the concept of right that Rawls says the parties must take into account in coming to agreement.
 The more a conception of justice satisfies these formal constraints of right, the more reason the parties have to choose that conception.
-The formal constraints of right are: generality, universality in application, ordering of conflicting claims, publicity, and finality (TJ, §23).
+The formal constraints of right are: generality, universality in application, ordering of conflicting claims, publicity, and finality.
 The ordering condition says that a conception of justice should aspire to completeness: it should be able to resolve conflicting claims and order their priority.
 Ordering implies a systematicity requirement: principles of justice should provide a determinate resolution to problems of justice that arise under them; and in so far as a conception of justice is not able to order conflicting claims and resolve problems of justice, that is a reason against choosing it in the original position.
 The ordering condition is important in Rawls's argument against pluralist moral doctrines he calls “Intuitionism.”

 Rawls says, “An important feature of a conception of justice is that it should generate its own support.
-Its principles should be such that when they are embodied in the basic structure of society men tend to acquire the corresponding sense of justice and develop a desire to act in accordance with its principles.
-In this case a conception of justice is stable.”
-(TJ, 138/119) The parties in the original position are to take into account the relative stability of a conception of justice and the society that institutes it.
+Its principles should be such that when they are embodied in the basic structure of society, people tend to acquire the corresponding sense of justice and develop a desire to act in accordance with its principles.
+In this case a conception of justice is stable” (TJ, 138/119).
+The parties in the original position are to take into account the “relative stability” of a conception of justice and the society that institutes it.
 The stability of a just society does not mean that it must be unchanging.
 It means rather that in the face of inevitable change members of a society should be able to maintain their allegiance to principles of justice and the institutions they support.
 When disruptions to society do occur (via economic crises, war, natural catastrophes, etc.) and/or society departs from justice, citizens' commitments to principles of justice are sufficiently robust that just institutions are eventually restored.
-The role of the stability requirement for Rawls is twofold: first, to test whether potential principles of justice are compatible with human nature, or our moral psychology and general facts about social and economic institutions; and second, to determine whether principles are conducive to realizing the human good.
+The role of the stability requirement for Rawls is twofold: first, to test whether potential principles of justice are compatible with human natural propensities, or our moral psychology and general facts about social and economic institutions; and second, to determine whether principles are conducive to realizing the human good.

 Now turn to the arguments for the principles of justice in the original position.

 The original position is not a bargaining situation where the parties make proposals and counterproposals and negotiate over different principles of justice.
-Nor is it a free ranging discussion where the parties design their own conception of justice.
+Nor is it a wide ranging discussion where the parties deliberate and design their own conception of justice (unlike, for example, Habermas' discourse ethics; see Habermas, 1995).
 Instead, the parties' deliberations are much more constrained.
 They are presented with a list of conceptions of justice taken from the tradition of western political philosophy.
-These include different versions of utilitarianism, perfectionism, and intuitionism (or pluralist views), rational egoism, justice as fairness, and a group of “mixed conceptions” that combine elements of these.
-(For the list see TJ, 124/107.)
-(Rawls later says libertarianism might also be added to the list as well as any other conception of justice the reader prefers.)
+These include different versions of utilitarianism, perfectionism, and intuitionism (or pluralist views), rational egoism, justice as fairness, and a group of “mixed conceptions” that combine elements of these (For Rawls's initial list see TJ 124/107) (Rawls later says libertarianism should also be added to the list, and the principles of justice would still be agreed to., JF 83; Nozick,198ff., agrees and says the OP is incapable of yielding entitlement principles due to the self-interest of the parties. ).
 The parties' deliberations are confined to discussing and agreeing upon the conception that each finds most rational, given their specified interests.
 In a series of pairwise comparisons, they consider all the conceptions of justice made available to them and ultimately agree unanimously to accept the conception that survives this winnowing process.
-In this regard, the original position is best conceived as a kind of selection process wherein the parties' deliberations are constrained by the background conditions imposed by the original position as well as the list of conceptions of justice provided to them.
-They are assigned the task of agreeing on principles for designing the basic structure of a self-contained society under the circumstances of justice.
+In this regard, the original position is best seen as a kind of selection process wherein the parties' deliberations are constrained by the background conditions imposed by the original position as well as the list of conceptions of justice provided to them.
+They are assigned the task of agreeing on principles for designing the basic structure of a self-contained society under the circumstances of justice.>.

 Rawls makes four arguments in Theory, Part I for the principles of justice.
 The main argument for the difference principle is made later in section 49, and is substantially amended and clarified in Justice as Fairness: A Restatement.
 The common theme throughout the original position arguments is that it is more rational for the parties to choose the principles of justice over any other alternative.
-Rawls devotes most of his attention to the comparison of justice as fairness with classical and average utilitarianism, with briefer discussions of perfectionism (TJ, §50) and intuitionism.
-Here I'll focus discussion on Rawls's arguments against utilitarianism.
+Rawls devotes most of his attention to the comparison of justice as fairness with classical and average utilitarianism, with briefer discussions of perfectionism (TJ, sect.
+50) and intuitionism.
+Here I'll focus discussion on Rawls's comparison between justice as fairness and utilitarianism.

 Describing the parties' choice as a rational choice subject to the reasonable constraints imposed by the original position allows Rawls to invoke the theory of rational choice and decision under conditions of uncertainty.
 In rational choice theory there are a number of potential “strategies” or rules of choice that are more or less reliably used depending on the circumstances.
 One rule of choice—called “maximin”—directs that we play it as safe as possible by choosing the alternative whose worst outcome leaves us better off than the worst outcome of all other alternatives.
 The aim is to “maximize the minimum” regret or loss to well-being.
 To follow this strategy, Rawls says you should choose as if your enemy were to assign your social position in whatever kind of society you end up in.
 By contrast another strategy leads us to focus on the most advantaged position and says we should “maximize the maximum” potential gain—“maximax”—and choose the alternative whose best outcome leaves us better off than all other alternatives.
 Which, if either, of these strategies is more sensible to use depends on the circumstances and many other factors.